 This homestead is at a distance of 285 km from Delhi which makes it the perfect family weekend getaway from Delhi.
 But, there’s so much to do in this little town and the surrounding region that one such trip would never be sufficient.
 Mussoorie is a hotspot for various treks nearby in the Uttrakhand region.

-During the monsoon, the town is covered in lush-green!
+During the monsoon, the town is in lush-green color!
 With the valley being jeweled by the clouds up above, the town presents for a perfect opportunity to be on your feet and explore the quaint little corners of this world!
-Also, winter presents a completely different landscape, so long as you’re prepared to deal with the throngs of tourists.
+Also, winter presents a completely different landscape, so long as you’re prepared to deal with the crowds of tourists.

 The biggest highlight for book-nerds (AKA the traditional definition of nerds) including yours truly is the hope to run into Ruskin Bond!
 The famed author, resides in Mussoorie, acting as a freelance writer.
 Every Saturday, the man visits the Cambridge Book Depot on the Mall road.
 I have heard he is very affable and approachable (haven’t had any luck seeing him thus far!)

 This popular hill station Mussoorie is located at an altitude of 7464 ft and resides in the Dehradun district.
 Hence, in winters, very nearby Mussoorie, you can actually experience the snowfall around Surkanda Devi or Dhanolti.

 Although Mussoorie looks beautiful no matter what time of the year you visit, the most pleasant weather is from April to June.
 The monsoon season is easily avoidable – it might not be the safest time for road travel in the landslide-prone Himalayan ranges.